taustation-fan/taustation-fan.github.io/README.md

 Another way to convert bonds to credits is to pay 20 bonds bribe for an extra ration (which you can do once every 24 hours), and sell that ration on the Public Market.
-Tier 2 rations tend to sell for somewhere between 1800 and 2500 credits, giving you a similar conversion ratio to the VIP pack trading.
+Tier 2 rations tend to sell for somewhere between 1800 and 3500 credits, giving you a similar conversion ratio to the VIP pack trading, though with a higher variability of price over time.

 ## Stats and Focus